 Step 5: Know where you are looking

 There are an incredible number of websites where you can find rental properties, but they are not all equally up-to-date and not all equally reliable.
 So find out which websites you should keep an eye on and which you should ignore.
 Rental properties in the private sector are entering the market through real estate agents and housing associations, but you can also find them on social media.
 If you want to rent a home via the Facebook marketplace or perhaps just on Marktplaats, pay attention very carefully.
 A large portion of the rental properties on offer there are scams.
 So in all fairness, you might be better off not doing it through those platforms at all.
 Searching on websites such as Pararius and Funda is a nice starting point, but in practice that is simply not enough.
 They certainly have a lot to offer, but not everything, a lot of properties never appear on these sites.
-And it is really not always up to date.
+And they are not always up to date.
 You will often be late to respond if you only do it through those sites.

 Step 6: You really have to react super fast